 There are often no signs or symptoms, but ovarian cysts can sometimes cause pain and bleeding.
 If the cyst is over 5 centimeters in diameter, it may need to be surgically removed.

-An ovarian cyst is an accumulation of fluid within an ovary that is surrounded by a very thin wall.
+- An ovarian cyst is a buildup of fluid within an ovary surrounded by a thin shell, or membrane.

 There are two main types of ovarian cysts: